gabrielsaruhashi/My-Simple-Tweets/README.md

 The following **bonus** features are implemented:

 * [X] User can view more tweets as they scroll with infinite pagination
-* [X] _Only implemented for ivReply to offer differente UI experience for the two compose methods_ Compose tweet functionality is build using modal overlay
+* [X] _(Only implemented for ivReply to offer differente UI experience for the two compose methods)_ Compose tweet functionality is build using modal overlay
 * [X] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler).
 * [X] Replace all icon drawables and other static image assets with [vector drawables](http://guides.codepath.com/android/Drawables#vector-drawables) where appropriate.
 * [X] User can **click a link within a tweet body** on tweet details view.
 The click will launch the web browser with relevant page opened.
-* [X] _Only gets followers list_ User can view following / followers list through any profile they view.
+* [X] _([PARTIAL] Only gets followers list)_ User can view following / followers list through any profile they view.
 * [X] User can see embedded image media within the tweet detail view
 * [X] Use the popular ButterKnife annotation library to reduce view boilerplate.
 * [ ] On the Twitter timeline, leverage the [CoordinatorLayout](http://guides.codepath.com/android/Handling-Scrolls-with-CoordinatorLayout#responding-to-scroll-events) to apply scrolling behavior that [hides / shows the toolbar](http://guides.codepath.com/android/Using-the-App-ToolBar#reacting-to-scroll).